sheeriot/informs/docs/newuser.md

 ![permissions](images/informs-perms.png)

+## Next

-Next, you can create a new Field Op.
+You can create a new Field Op.

 + [Field Operations](fieldop.md)